mayur9210/gatsby-clone/content/blog/2018-01-01-improving-the-repository-infrastructure.md

 ## Simplifying the Release Process

-We like to release updates to the open source community often.
+We like to release updates to the open source credit often.
 Unfortunately, the old process of creating a release was slow and would typically take an entire day.
 After some changes to this process, we're now able to do a full release in less than an hour.
 Here's what we changed.

 ### Branching Strategy